Dutch cuisine: New year

 On New Year's Eve (Oud en Nieuw), Dutch houses smell of the piping hot oil of deep-fat fryers used to prepare oliebollen and appelbeignets (a kind of apple fritter) – not to be mistaken for the appelflap which are made of puff pastry.
 Also ananasbeignets (pineapple fritter) are considered a treat.
 Oliebollen are yeast dough balls, either plain or filled with glacé fruits, apple pieces, raisins, and sultanas are served with powdered sugar.
 They are sold by street vendors and bakeries, and the quality can vary by a land slide and every year an oliebollen contest is held.
-Freshly made they are the most tasty.
 In the 17th century, Dutch settlers also took their oliebollen to the American colonies, where they are now known in a different form and recipe as doughnuts.

 In Limburg, nonnevotten are sometimes served during New Year's Eve, although it is mostly eaten during Carnival.
 Around New Years knieperties are popular, in particular in the northern provinces.